The Early Years

 As I continue on this creative adventure, my wife and I are raising our daughter and son who each seem to have a burgeoning imagination and a great sense of humor (do all parents think that?).

-I’m hard at work writing more stories, working on future movies, and trying to be the best husband, dad, and friend I can be.
+I’m hard at work creating picture books, writing more stories, working on future movies, and trying to be the best husband, dad, and friend I can be.
 I’m thankful to God for giving me many opportunities to express my creativity.
 Let’s be in touch.
 Thank you for being interested in this journey!